 Write-by-the-Lake Writer’s Workshop and Retreat

 Immerse yourself in hands-on mini-workshops, critiques, and time to focus on your writing.
-Choose from a dozen sections in fiction, nonfiction, freelancing, and poetry.
+Choose from fourteen sections in fiction, nonfiction, freelancing, and poetry.
 Master classes including full-novel critique.
 For master classes, you can only register with permission of instructor.

 At a glance